Can My Nanny Take Time Off to Vote?

 For example, in New York State:

-• The employee is not eligible for leave if they have four consecutive hours to vote between the opening of the polls and the beginning of their work shift or between the end of their work shift and the closing of the polls.
+• “Sufficient time to vote” means four consecutive hours from the opening of the polls to the beginning of the work shift or from the end to the closing of the polls.

 3 other considerations for household employers